ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned comparing all the sorting algorithms covered so far.
 - Learned implementing at least one sort from scratch end to end.
 - Learned the difference between polynomial and exponential time.
+- Learned what it means for a problem to be solvable in polynomial time (P).